 -Zack Morris ’02

-The National Scholarship Team is composed of faculty, staff and administrators dedicated to preparing students for success in major scholarship competitions.
+The Presidential Scholars Program team is composed of faculty, staff and administrators dedicated to preparing students for success in major scholarship competitions.

 Are you ready to be extraordinary?

 The Ripon College National Scholarship Program identifies and cultivates exceptional candidates for nationally competitive scholarships, fellowships, grants and awards.
 The program provides specialized faculty advisers, workshops, networking opportunities and a variety of other resources to help Ripon’s most extraordinary students compete for America’s most prestigious academic honors.

 Please direct questions about particular scholarships and awards to the appropriate faculty advisor.
 Please direct questions about the Ripon College National Scholarship Program to Jody Roy, Assistant Dean of Faculty.

 The brief scholarship profiles provided on this web site are designed to help you identify programs for which you may be eligible.
 If you decide to move forward in applying for a particular program, it is imperative that you contact the Resident Faculty Advisor to learn about the program’s mission, selection criteria, application procedures, and deadlines.

 Open To Students From A Variety of Fields of Study

 Ambassadorial Scholarships Program of the Rotary